“One small step, one giant leap…” Acrobatic fun with artificial intelligence and movement analysis

 As you can imagine, sporting goods manufacturers (no matter how expert within their own industry) don’t tend to have all these specialist capabilities in-house.
 And assembling an R&D and manufacturing team carries both a significant cost and lengthy time to market.
 There are of course consultants who can put these teams together, but there’s no guarantee of a successful outcome.
 It’s all on a project-by-project basis, and the results (and costs) are worryingly unpredictable.

 Wrlds is different.
-All of the skills necessary to bring a motion capture, analysis, and interpretation project to life are assembled under one roof.
+All of the skills necessary to bring a motion capture, analysis, and interpretation project to life with machine learning are assembled under one roof.
 So all Berg needed to do was explain the idea and let Wrlds explain the possibilities and take it from there.

 I was never going to be able to do a backflip for reference, so we got in contact with one of Sweden’s best jumpers – this 14 year old kid – he was amazing!
 Quadruple backflips, five backflips in a row…and we used this motion data as the basis for training the algorithmFredrik Bitén, AI and machine learning engineer, Wrlds